 |Music Technology Skills and Techniques|

-The degree is designed to equip students with skills and knowledge for a range of careers including; digital media, audio and consumer electronics, broadcasting, studio engineering and music editing and production.
-For more information on careers visit our employability section.
+The degree is designed to equip students with skills and knowledge for a range of careers including digital media, software programming, audio and consumer electronics, broadcasting, studio engineering and music editing and production.

 |BTEC in Music Technology||DDD including GCSE Mathematics at grade B or higher|